-An edited version of this review was published in The Straits Times on 28th August 2014.
+An edited version of this review will be published in The Straits Times on 15 September.

 Esplanade Recital Studio

 Are some people so curious about death, because they have not yet died?
 Many composers have been fascinated with death and things associated with it, and it is probably the most written-about subject in music, probably ranking second after love.
 Death may be morbid, but some composers personified death as peaceful, welcoming rest after a hard life.
 It is with this aim of presenting the many facets of death that Nanyang Academy of Fine Arts alumni Cheryl Lee Peixin and Wong Yun Qi programmed this recital, which was presented by the Young Musicians' Society as part of their ongoing After Eight concert series.

 With the opening "Stop all the clocks, cut off the telephone/Prevent the dog from barking with a juicy bone" of Britten's Funeral Blues, Lee showcased her alluring, dark-hued lower range and worked her way up towards a belting fortissimo at the end.
 Also sung in English was Barber's Op.
 10 which opened the second half of the recital.
 Lee deftly changed from one emotion to another within the song, without losing the rich tone of her voice, and accompanied as admirably by Wong.

 The duo offered a selection of lieder by Schubert and Strauss in the first half.
 Lee brought out the frantic, panicking character of the maiden and contrasted it with the placid character of death in Schubert's Der Tod und das Mädchen.
 In Gruppe aus dem Tartarus, Wong skilfully painted the murmuring of the raging sea, exercising excellent control and never overpowering Lee.
 The extent and enormity of loss was shown in a simple yet heart-rending account of Strauss' Allerseelen, and it was paired with the highly emotional Befreit.